noostvog/TypeScriptIPC/README.md

   }
 }
 ```
-Updating multiple properties at once (for example to switch between the user ID and the screen name) can be done using a new built-in function `objupdate`.
-Note that this function is functional.
+Updating multiple properties at once (for example to switch between the user ID and the screen name) can be done using a new built-in function `objupdate` (this function is called `update` in the paper).
+Note that this function performs a functional update.
 ```typescript
 let msg6: PrivateMessage = {text: "Hello", userid: 42};
 let msg7: PrivateMessage = objupdate(msg6, {userid: undefined, screenname: "Alice"}); //OK